Wilson-led Seahawks win shootout with Texans

-SEATTLE -- Seattle quarterback Russell Wilson passed for a career-best 452 yards and engineered another late comeback as the Seahawks spoiled Houston rookie phenom Deshaun Watson’s big day with a 41-38 win over the Texans on Sunday.
+Wilson’s 18-yard touchdown pass to tight end Jimmy Graham, his fourth touchdown pass of the game, put the Seahawks ahead to stay with 21 seconds left in a 41-38 win over Watson and the Texans.

+“That was a fun one to play in, that’s for sure,” Wilson said after throwing for a franchise-record 452 yards on 26-for-41 passing in the comeback victory.
+“It was a true testament of our team.
+Our true character showed up.”

-Wilson hit tight end Jimmy Graham on an 18-yard touchdown with 21 seconds left, capping off an 80-yard drive over the final 1:39, for his fourth touchdown pass of the game.
+Wilson’s touchdown pass to Graham capped off an 80-yard drive over the final 1:39.
 Graham and Seattle wide receiver Paul Richardson both scored twice on a day when Houston’s Watson also passed for four touchdowns.

 Wilson and the Seahawks took over at the Seattle 20-yard line with 1:39 left.
 Wilson then completed three consecutive passes, including a 48-yarder to Richardson, and hit a wide-open Graham over the middle to put Seattle (5-2) ahead for good.